antfie/veracode-static-go-stub-zmq4/README.md

 # Veracode SAST zmq4-stub

 This is a stub implementation of <https://github.com/pebbe/zmq4>.
 It has been created for use as a replacement to the zmq4 library for use when performing Veracode SAST.
+You can see an example usage of this stub here: <https://github.com/antfie/veracode-static-stub-zmq4-example>.

 ## Example Script